 Like all great raw frozen dog foods, Instinct’s Raw Medallions also provide tons of extra nutrients, but with the added benefit of being low in carbohydrates.
-Most of the recipe is made from lamb meat and organs, which provide loads of muscle-building protein.
-Similarly, the formula is also filled with multiple fruits and vegetables, most of which are non-GMO and obtained from organic sources.
+Most of the recipe comes from lamb meat and organs, which provide loads of muscle-building protein.
+Similarly, the formula uses multiple fruits and vegetables, most of which are non-GMO and obtained from organic sources.

-With macronutrients in these quantities, carbs are reduced to a meager 7% of the entire formula.
+With macronutrients in these quantities, carbs make up a meager 7% of the entire formula.
 And what’s even better is that most of these are vegetable-based and easy to digest.
-Instinct uses a cold-pressing method here to preserve the taste and nutrients of raw food in their medallions.
-However, we still recommend handling the food with care to prevent the spread of germs and contaminants.
+Instinct uses a cold-pressing method to preserve the taste and nutrients of raw food in their medallions.
+We recommend handling this food like raw meat to prevent the spread of germs and contaminants.